-In discussions with customers, it often came to light that the task of centrally filing retrievable information by all employees represents a value in itself that doesn’t really need to be explained or justified.
-And yet numerous applications and effects result from this type of platform that many people are not directly aware of.
+In discussions with customers, it often comes to light that the task of centrally filing information that’s retrievable by all employees represents a value in itself that doesn’t really need to be explained or justified.
+Yet numerous applications and effects result from this type of platform that many people are not directly aware of.

-It definitely helps when you have a dedicated section where you can search for and look up information, so you can access the latest knowledge.
+It definitely helps when you have a dedicated section where you can search for and look up information and access the latest knowledge.
 The ability to access a central point of reference gives you and your employees security that goes far beyond just the actual information.
-For example, you can now be sure that certain information doesn’t actually exist yet.
-That means you don’t have to live with the uncertainty of maybe performing a redundant task that another team has thought through in detail for a long time.
+For example, you can now be sure whether or not certain information actually exists yet.
+Which means you don’t have to live with the possibility of performing a redundant task that another team has already thought through in detail.

 Let’s take a closer look at this.
-The larger your organization is, the more valuable things are that improve the core infrastructure.
+The larger your organization is, the more valuable are the things that improve its core infrastructure.
 Communication channels, for example, are used by a lot more people in a large company than in a small company.
-In a large organization, however, it is much more difficult to find out whether a team of colleagues has already completed work on the infrastructure project you’re planning to start.
+But in a large organization, it’s much more difficult to find out whether another team has already completed the infrastructure project you’re just now planning to start.

-However, if you had a modern intranet to design and drive forward your customer process, it would deliver many advantages.
+If, on the other hand, you had a modern intranet to design and drive forward your customer process, you’d reap a variety of advantages.
 Within the scope of referencing, you could first find out which accompanying, related, or very similar projects have been completed in the past and who worked on them.
-You then talk to these people and ask them about their experiences and the current status of their projects.
-These people can usually provide you with valuable insights into political blockades, existing and perhaps established competitive systems, claims and interests, and many other aspects that people would rarely offer you on a silver platter in large companies.
+You can then talk to these people and ask them about their experiences and the current status of their projects.
+These people can usually provide you with valuable insights into political blockades, existing and perhaps established competitive systems, claims and interests, and many other factors that people would rarely offer you on a silver platter in large companies.

 Preparing and Sharing Organizational Charts and Diagrams

 A picture says a thousand words.
-This statement is trite but still true nevertheless.
-And what you often find in the world of business: things that are written are really boring to read most of the time.
+This statement may be trite, but it’s still true nevertheless.
+And what you often find in the world of business is that things that are written are usually really boring to read.

 And this is where visualizations come into the picture.
 Visual communication makes learning and understanding easier.
 A flowchart allows you to clearly present complex issues.
-Sure, creating a good chart or infographic can be tedious and time consuming.
-And if your idea is easy to understand and as convincing as a sure-fire success, then you won’t need a diagram.
-However, who has simple ideas like that all the time?
+Sure, creating a good chart or infographic can be tedious and time-consuming.
+And if your idea is easy to understand and a sure-fire success, then you won’t need a diagram.
+Unfortunately, that’s seldom the case.

-It lies in the nature of modern well-paid jobs to encounter complexities and contradictions on the path to success.
-Other people, groups, departments, and even entire societies exist that don’t want what you want or want to achieve.
+It lies in the nature of modern well-paid jobs that complexities and contradictions will be encountered on the path to success.
+Other people, groups, departments, and even entire societies exist that don’t want what you want or value what you want to achieve.
 A proposal and an idea alone are simply not good enough.
-Even if the idea is easy to understand, motivated and committed antagonists are often ready to reject it offhand.
+Even if the idea is easy to understand, motivated, and committed, antagonists are often ready to reject it offhand.

-As an entrepreneur, it is not in your interest when consultants and salespeople make a science out of their activities.
+As an entrepreneur, it’s not in your interest when consultants and salespeople make a secret out of their activities.
 You want people to share information about what works and what doesn’t.

 The more documentation and information exchange you have, the better your work processes can scale and serve your business.
-And process visualizations help you to do this.
+Process visualizations help you to do this.

-We could probably fill another evening discussing the wide range of options available to you for visualizations, both in the technical area and in all-round business terms.
+We could probably fill an entire evening discussing the wide range of options available to you for visualizations, both in the technical area and in all-round business terms.
 Here are several different types of diagrams and charts that draw.io, one of our products for Atlassian tools, supports: